bluelight773/tf_object_detector/README.md

 ## Environment

-Instructions are based on running in an Ubuntu 16.04 LTS environment with Python 3.5 and based on the state of libraries and installation at the time of this writing including TensorFlow 1.4.1.
+Instructions are based on running in an Ubuntu 16.04 LTS environment with Python 3.5 and based on the state of libraries and installation at the time of this writing.
+TensorFlow 1.4.1 was used.
+Key library version are specified in `requirements.txt`.

 ## Setup
 1. Ensure virtualenv and mkvirtualenvwrapper are installed.
 Their installation instructions can be found here: